drmathias/developmomentum/src/input/blog/getting_to_grips_with_jwt_in_asp_net_core.md

 Firstly, include the Swashbuckle package into the startup project.

+<?# highlight xml ?>

 ```xml
 <PackageReference Include="Swashbuckle.AspNetCore.SwaggerGen" Version="5.3.1" />
 ```

+<?#/ highlight ?>

 Using the built in dependency injection container, add the OpenAPI specification generation middleware, allowing definition of authorisation protocols.
-Make sure to call ```IApplicationBuilder.UseSwagger()``` to invoke the middleware.
+Make sure to call `IApplicationBuilder.UseSwagger()` to invoke the middleware.

+<?# highlight csharp ?>

 ```csharp
 services.AddSwaggerGen(options =>